wielandgmeiner/javacard_playground/README.md

 `ALG_EC_SVDP_DH_PLAIN` should be there.
 Many cards support it.
 Not necessarily `ALG_EC_SVDP_DH_PLAIN_XY`.
 Required for point multiplication (other than G, i.e. for Schnorr)

+`ALG_EC_PACE_GM` is a nice one - allows point addition.
+AFAIK available only on NXP JCOP3 J3H145 and NXP JCOP4 series.

 `TYPE_EC_FP_PRIVATE_TRANSIENT` - useful for bip32 derivation
 Infineon SLE78 JCard, G&D Smartcafe 7.0, NXP JCOP4 P71D321, NXP JCOP4 J3R200
 Taisys SIMoME Vault